 In front of the church, you’ll see a carved elephant holding an Egyptian obelisk, by the famous sculptor Bernini.
 Supposedly the elephant is turning his bum toward the church since the head Dominican monk at the time criticized Bernini’s design.

-When we visited, the church was undergoing renovation, and we had to circle around and enter by a small back door.
+When we visited, the church was undergoing renovation, and we had to circle around and enter through a small back door.
 A sign at the front will tell you how to find this entrance if this is still the case.

 Inside you’ll find a ceiling painted navy blue with gold stars, as well as Michelangelo’s statue, Christ the Redeemer, which depicts the risen Christ as stocky and strong.